zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

 <td><p>Set the levels of the filters:</p>
 <div><ul>
 <li>AgoraLogFilterOff = 0: Output no log.</li>
-<li>AgoraLogFilterDebug = 0x080f: Output all the API logs.</li>
+<li>AgoraLogFilterDebug = 0x080f: Output all API logs.</li>
-<li>AgoraLogFilterInfo = 0x000f: Output logs of the CRITICAL, ERROR, WARNING and INFO level.</li>
+<li>AgoraLogFilterInfo = 0x000f: Output logs of the CRITICAL, ERROR, WARNING, and INFO levels.</li>
-<li>AgoraLogFilterWarning = 0x000e: Output logs of the CRITICAL, ERROR and WARNING level.</li>
+<li>AgoraLogFilterWarning = 0x000e: Output logs of the CRITICAL, ERROR, and WARNING levels.</li>
-<li>AgoraLogFilterError = 0x000c: Output logs of the CRITICAL and ERROR level.</li>
+<li>AgoraLogFilterError = 0x000c: Output logs of the CRITICAL and ERROR levels.</li>
 <li>AgoraLogFilterCritical = 0x0008: Output logs of the CRITICAL level.</li>
 </ul>
 </div>